Your baby is probably the world’s cutest infant… I know mine is. Everyone one of them. 😉

 I’ve done the third alternative.
 Since I run Easy Baby Life I get all sorts of weird offers to try baby products.
 I was also recently contacted by a photographer, who had written a whole book about taking baby photos.
-Well, with my own experience of the seven chins, no eyes etc, I got curious.
+Well, with my own experience of the seven chins, no eyes, etc, I got curious.

 So I got the book and started to read.
 And I soon realized that I had stumbled upon a gem.
 I soooo wish I had read this book before the birth of our first child.
-I found it when our third child was already one year old.
+I found it when our third child was already one-year-old.
 However, it is still very useful!

 So why is it so good then?

-Then the book goes on with tips on baby poses for the 0-3 months old baby, 3-6 months, 6-12 months and 12-18 months.
+Then the book goes on with tips on baby poses for the 0-3 months old baby, 3-6 months, 6-12 months, and 12-18 months.
 (The latter poses work well for older children too.)
 The book is filled with sample photos, which is very helpful.

-You’ll find great inspiration on fun themes, like baby playing grown-up, eating, and playing with a parent, to mention some.
+You’ll find great inspiration on fun themes, like the baby playing grown-up, eating, and playing with a parent, to mention some.

-Simply put, this is a fantastic resource!
+Simply put, this is a great resource!

 The drawbacks…?
 Well, some people might find it too detailed.
-If you simply want a checklist, you might not be interested in 85 pages of tips and inspiration.
+If you simply want a checklist, you might not be interested in over 100 pages of tips and inspiration.
 I also find the book slightly disorganized.

 Finally, the author is himself the photographer and the book, despite filled with very good tips, is not in itself very professionally produced.
 But, I can easily endure those drawbacks considering the wealth of knowledge shared by the photographer in this book.